Daniel-KM/Omeka-S-module-BlockPlus/README.md

 resource neither an asset file, so currently not manageable inside Omeka.
 It may be used to display a html text with a video on the home page.

+### Search form

+Include a specific search form in a specific page.
+The default query may be adapted to the page.

 ### Improvements for Browse Preview and Item Showcase

-Allow to use a specific partial for some blocks, so it's possible to display these blocks differently in the same page or on different pages.
+Allow to use a specific partial for some blocks, so it’s possible to display these blocks differently in the same page or on different pages.
+An heading is added too.

 Warning